 \subsection{A product in the space of bipartite and directed graphs}

-As in \cite{Ltemp}, we introduce the space $\mathcal{G_{\mathcal{M}}}$ of multiplicative zeta random graphs, and the space $\mathcal{G_{\mathcal{CM}}}$ of completely multiplicative random graphs.
+As in \cite{Ltemp}, we introduce the space $\mathcal{G_{\mathcal{M}}}$ of multiplicative unipartite zeta random graphs, and the space $\mathcal{G_{\mathcal{CM}}}$ of completely multiplicative unipartite random graphs.
 We will show that these spaces play a special role in the construction of new bipartite and directed complex networks.
-To this aim, we define first a group theoretical structure.
+To this aim, we define first a group-theoretical structure.

 \begin{definition} The product of two unipartite multiplicative random graphs $G_1(f)$ and $G_2(g)$ is defined to be the graph $G_{12}(h)$ whose associated multiplicative function is the Dirichlet convolution of $f$ and $g$: